heitorspedroso/wp-tracking-codes/readme.txt

 = What is needed to use this plugin? =

-* Wordpress 5.0 ou superior

-### FAQ em Português: ###

-= Qual é a licença do plugin? =

-Este plugin esta licenciado como GPL.

-= O que eu preciso para utilizar este plugin? =

-* Wordpress 5.0 ou superior
+* Wordpress 5.x

 == Screenshots ==

 1. Configurations screen plugin.
 2. Example GA and GTM activated.
-3. Google Tag Manager receiving DataLayer on purchase Store Woocomerce.
+3. Google Tag Manager receiving DataLayer on purchase Store WooCommerce.

 == Changelog ==